-The Academic Support Center (ASC) at the Chastain Campus offers free one-to-one tutorial services in any high school or college subject.
-ASC services include:
+The Tutoring Center at the Chastain Campus offers free one-to-one tutorial services in any high school or college subject.
+Tutoring services include:

-- Post-Secondary Education Readiness Test (P.E.R.T.), SAT, or ACT test preparation Skill building and remediation in specific courses - Academic workshops - Focused space and support for: - Completion of course requirements for coursework - Research and other academic requirements for Capstone Projects - Individualized instruction in core subjects - Academic components of internship and other work-based experiences - Accessing online instructional and tutorial resources. - Individualized assistance in research and writing techniques. - Group and Peer Tutoring Services: Clark will coordinate group and peer tutoring sessions on an as-needed basis.
+- Post-Secondary Education Readiness Test (P.E.R.T.), SAT, or ACT test preparation Skill building and remediation in specific courses - Academic workshops - Focused space and support for: - o Completion of course requirements for coursework - o Research and other academic requirements for Capstone Projects - o Individualized instruction in core subjects, research, and writing techniques. - o Academic components of internship and other work-based experiences - Access to online instructional and tutorial resources.

+Group and Peer Tutoring Services: Clark will coordinate group and peer tutoring sessions on an asneeded basis.
 Tutoring may be provided during school hours but is not an alternative to attending regular class sessions.